HTML24/HTML5-template/README.md

 In the beginning of the CSS-file there's a few lines of code for resetting the standard CSS.
 This is added to reduce browser inconsistencies in different stylings such as margins and paddings.

-Hereafter we've added a '.clear' class, which is to be used for fixing float problems.
+Hereafter we've added a `.clear` class, which is to be used for fixing float problems.

 This is followed by a list of all the header-text-tags and paragraph-tags, which has received some default values. **These should be changed to fit your current project!**